vulnerless/apple-reverse-engineering/readme.md

 ### 2. ActiveX Component Versioning (`l(e)`)

-The `l(e)` function is a legacy method designed to query the version of specific **ActiveX components** in Internet Explorer, identified by hardcoded GUIDs (e.g., `{7790769C-...}`).
+The `getActiveXComponentVersion(componentGUID)` function is a legacy method designed to query the version of specific **ActiveX components** in Internet Explorer, identified by hardcoded GUIDs (e.g., `{7790769C-...}`).
 This technique is **entirely non-functional** in any browser other than old IE.

-As a result, any call to `l()` in a modern environment fails and returns no data.
+As a result, any call to `getActiveXComponentVersion()` in a modern environment fails and returns no data.
 In script, the original `l(e)` function is commented out, and all calls within the main data array that would have used it are replaced with simple functions that return an empty string, effectively neutralizing this obsolete check.

 ```javascript
 //refactored file